Top Kurdish lawyer shot dead in southeast Turkey

 "A single bullet struck Elci in the head," he said, adding that 11 people had also been wounded in the incident.

-Despite videos of the shooting from several angles, the sequence of events was unclear.

-Reuters TV footage showed plain clothes police repeatedly shooting at a figure running past them towards Elci.
-He was then seen lying on the ground with blood apparently streaming from his head.
-Another video published by local media of the same scene showed two men running past police, who shot at them.
+At a news conference with Justice Minister Bekir Bozdag, Interior Minister Efkan Ala said a gun battle erupted after someone shot at police from an unidentified car.

-Police surveillance camera footage showed a large yellow cab arriving at the scene and policemen running towards it.
-Shots were fired from inside the cab as one of them opened the door, and two policemen fell to the ground as the passengers ran away.
+Police surveillance camera footage shows a large yellow cab arriving at the scene and policemen running towards it.
+They are fired at from inside the cab as one of them opens the door, and two policemen fall to the ground as the cab passengers run away.

 Turkish news stations said one of the policemen died at the scene and the other later in the evening.

-The HDP said Elci had been targeted by the ruling AK party and its media, and called for political parties, civil society and professional groups to "raise their voices" in protest.

 The Diyarbakir governor's office declared a curfew in the area after the incident.
-Interior minister Ala said four investigators would be assigned to the case, and he and the justice minister expressed their condolences.
+Bozdag and Ala expressed their condolences.
+Ala said four investigators would be assigned to the case.

 The U.S. embassy expressed its shock over Elci's death, calling him on Twitter a "courageous defender of human rights".